History of the Jews in Brody: Economic conditions of local Jewry and immigration to America after 1879

 The New Jewish Cemetery of Brody numbers ca. 20.000 Jewish burials.

-The Galician Jewish cultural development was directly linked with the international trade, as most of Eastern Galicia was economically impoverished peasant countryside.
-Notorious Russian Jewish journalist and writer Solomon Ansky who after great efforts visited Eastern Galicia, to inquire of the local Jewish state of affairs at the time of the outbreak of the First World War, gives subtly conclusive and very apt description of the land, which is worthy to cite:
+The Galician Jewish cultural development was directly linked to the international trade, as most of Eastern Galicia was an impoverished peasant countryside.

+Notorious Russian Jewish journalist and writer Solomon Ansky, who visited Eastern Galicia to inquire about the local Jewish state of affairs at the time of the outbreak of World War I, wrote about it:

 Galicia is one of the poorest regions in Central Europe, if not the poorest.
 It has few natural resources, few mineral deposits.
 The soil is not particularly fertile; the farming methods are primitive and the harvests meagre.
 The deeply rooted Galicians, especially Ruthenians (i.e. Ukrainians) in the eastern part are barely educated and live roughly; they are more backward than the Russian muzhik.

-All this has of course effected the economic condition of Galician Jews, who numbered between 900.000 and 1 million before the war.
-Even Jews in the Austrian Empire enjoy equal rights, with equal access to all the professions and government jobs, those in Galicia are very poor and unsophisticated.
+All this has, of course, effected the economic condition of Galician Jews, who numbered between 900.000 and 1 million before the war.
+Even Jews in the Austrian Empire enjoy equal rights, with equal access to all professions and government jobs, while those in Galicia are very poor and unsophisticated.
 This is confirmed by two sets of statistics: Galicia has the highest death rate among Jews and the highest immigration to America.

 The decline of Brody started in 1879, when the city lost its rights as a free commercial city.
 In 1880 there were 15,316 Jews in town, who formed 76.3% of the total population.
 Only in 11 years, the Jewish population dropped to 12,751 in 1890.

 Mentioning the Galician Jewish immigration to America, interesting to note that most of these immigrants (along with their Ukrainian and Polish immigrant fellows) were impoverished economic refugees who were not in possession even of 50 dollars.

-The statistical study done by Szyja Bornsztejn witnesses that for the year of 1914, 53.1% of Galician and Polish Jews immigrating to the United States did not possess any money at all when arriving on the American soil.
-39.2% of possessed less than 50 dollars and only 7.7% possessed a sum over US$50.
+A statistical study by Szyja Bornsztejn witnesses that for the year of 1914, 53.1% of Galician and Polish Jews immigrating to the United States did not own any money at all when arriving on American soil.
+39.2% had less than 50 dollars and only 7.7% owned a sum over $50.

 If divided, the average sum at the hands of each Galician Jewish newcomer comprised only 22 dollars.
 Besides that Jewish immigration from Brody and surrounding Lviv, Ternopil and Volhyn voivodeships was among the highest in the years 1926-1929.
 From Ternopil province (including Brody district) it was 4.1%, from Volhyn province 7.5%, from Lviv province 9.1%, all of total Jewish population in the provinces.